-Let me back up…. for Christmas this last year, “Santa” gave my son an astronaut suit, complete with helmet.
-He is a bit obsessed with “Star Wers, Dark Vader and Life Savors” (his words, not mine), so I thought we could broaden his horizons a bit and get him imagining space as a whole rather than just “Luke the Sky Walker”.
+I couldn’t be more excited to share this completely adorable and spectacular Space themed birthday party with you!
+For Christmas last year, “Santa” gave my son an astronaut suit, complete with helmet.
+He is a bit obsessed with “Star Wers, Dark Vader and Life Savors” (his words, not mine), so I thought we could broaden his horizons a bit and get him imagining Space as a whole rather than just “Luke the Sky Walker”.

-I could not WAIT to share this part of the decorations with you all.
-Because it is budget central over here at the Barnes house (our family is on a mission to save save save wherever possible) I was really excited to have the opportunity to use a giant plastic bin full of Space related paraphernalia that my dad gave me from his days working at JPL.
+Now for the decorations… because it is budget central over here at the Barnes house (our family is on a mission to save save save wherever possible) I was really excited to have the opportunity to use a giant plastic bin full of Space related paraphernalia that my dad gave me from his days working at JPL.
 Pins, buttons, maps, photos, illustrations, you name it – the perfect bunch of stuff to choose from!

 So, using two frames I had in the closet, I removed the glass and covered the cardboard filler with silver sparkly scrapbooking paper.
 The pins and buttons are just stuck in to the backing – no tape or glue needed.
 Two sets of 3M removable picture hangers did the trick to hang them above the table near the front door.